 Electric lawnmowers live and die (literally) by their batteries, so naturally, we’ve addressed batteries and how they work for individual models.
 There are many different battery setups, sizes, and interactions – this is a field that’s constantly changing.

-However, it’s worth taking a little time to discuss one aspect of lawnmower batteries in particular: charge indicators.
+However, it’s worth taking a little time to discuss a few aspects of lawnmower batteries.

 - Charge Indicators